Areas of Activity

 I am a thought leader in the field of critical thinking and problem solving, and developed an educational methodology for their instruction in a variety of settings (primary and secondary schools, universities, and for the adult learner).
 My interest in behavioral psychology and human cognition have aided in these activities.

-I am an expert in leadership application and education, and am both an alumnus of the Presidents Leadership Class at CU Boulder) and serve on its Board of Advisors.
+I am an expert in leadership application and education, and am both an alumnus of the Presidents Leadership Class at CU Boulder) and serve on its Board of Directors.

 Sharing the wonder of astronomy and science with the public is vitally important and one of my activities I value most.